The Taming of the Shrew

 ACT 1

-2. In Act 1, Scene 1, why has Lucentio come to Padua — what does he hope to gain by traveling to this Italian city?
+4. In Act 1, Scene 1, why has Lucentio come to Padua—what does he hope to gain by traveling to this Italian city?
 Where is he from and what are his circumstances?
-How does the text describe the young man’s first sight of Bianca — what effect does she have on him and his plans?
-What new scheme do he and his servant Tranio cook up to win her?
+How does the text describe the young man’s first sight of Bianca?
+What effect does she have on him and his plans?
+What scheme do he and his servant Tranio devise to win her?

-3. In Act 1, Scene 1, what is life like for Katherine and Bianca at the play’s beginning?
-Why isn’t their father, Baptista, willing to allow his youngest daughter Bianca to marry at this point?
-What seems to be the quality of his relationship with his daughters, and how can you tell?
+6. In Act 1, Scene 1, what is life like for Katherina and Bianca at the play’s beginning?
+How do they conduct themselves in the presence of their father, Baptista, and of Hortensio and Gremio?
+Why isn’t Baptista willing to allow his youngest daughter Bianca to marry at this point?
+What seems to be the quality of his relationship with his daughters, and theirs with him?
+How can you tell?

-4. In Act 1, Scene 2, why has Petruccio made his way to Padua?
-What are his circumstances, and what is his attitude towards romantic love and the institution of marriage?
-How does he differ from Lucentio in circumstances and attitude?
+9. In Act 1, Scene 2, why has Petruccio, by his own account, made his way to Padua?
+What are his personal circumstances, and what attitude does he profess to hold regarding romantic love and the institution of marriage?
+How does he differ from Lucentio, whom we have already met, in circumstances and attitude?
+What is the quality of Petruccio’s relationship with his man, Grumio?

-5. In Act 1, Scene 2, what is Hortensio’s angle in his dealings with his old friend Petruccio?
-How honest is he with the man, and what plan do the two of them come up with to advance their respective agendas?
+10. In Act 1, Scene 2, when Hortensio hears Petruccio expatiate on his view of marriage, what angle does this old friend of Petruccio adopt in his dealings with him?
+How honest is he with Petruccio about the shrewish Katherina, and what plan do the two of them come up with to advance their respective agendas of wooing Bianca and Katherina, respectively?

 ACT 2

-6. In Act 2, Scene 1, what is Petruccio’s first move in his quest to make Katherine as his bride?
-How does he introduce himself to her, and how does he manage their first conversation?
-In what sense do the two of them already seem appropriate for each other?
+13. In Act 2, Scene 1, what is Petruccio’s first move in his quest to make Katherina his bride?
+How does he introduce himself to her, and how does he manage their first conversation, including her verbal and physical rejoinders?
+In particular, why is “renaming” Katherina as “Kate” and then redefining almost her every move form such an important part of his strategy?
+How does Baptista respond to Petruccio’s peremptory wooing and declaration that he and Katherina are ready to marry?
+Why?

 ACT 3

-8. Act 3, Scene 1, how does Lucentio woo Bianca in the guise of a schoolmaster — what creative “device” does he employ to make his wishes known to her, and how effective is it, based upon her response?
+15. Act 3, Scene 1, how does Lucentio woo Bianca in the guise of a schoolmaster named Cambio—what creative device does he employ to reveal his true identity and make his wishes known to her, and how effective is it, based upon her response?
+Why doesn’t she care for the similar device plied by Hortensio (as Licio)?

-9. Act 3, Scene 1, why does Hortensio forswear any further interest in Bianca at the scene’s end — what has she supposedly done to lose his interest?
+16. Act 3, Scene 1, why does Hortensio conditionally forswear any further interest in Bianca—what might she soon do that would destroy his interest?
 What fear or anxiety does this response on Hortensio’s part betray?
+What does his reaction tell us about Hortensio’s actual valuation of “true love”?

-10. In Act 3, Scene 2, Petruccio makes quite a fool of himself as the wedding ceremony is about to take place, and then during it (Gremio reports what happened during the actual ceremony).
-What exactly does he do, and why does he do it, as you infer from his own words and actions?
+17. In Act 3, Scene 2, Petruccio makes quite a fool of himself as the wedding ceremony is about to take place, and then during it.
+What does he do, and why does he do it, as you infer from his own words and actions?
+How does Baptista react to his prospective son-in-law’s hijinks and treatment of his daughter?
+In addition, what are Lucentio and Tranio up to in this scene?

-11. In Act 3, Scene 2, why does Kate react as strongly to his stratagem as she does — what was she evidently expecting the ceremony to be like, and what, by implication, might she be expecting from marriage itself, both in the personal sense of relations with Petruccio and in the broader, institutional sense that marks a person’s status in the community?
+18. In Act 3, Scene 2, how does Katherina react to Petruccio’s stratagem of playing the madcap fool.
+What was she evidently expecting the ceremony to be like, and what, by implication, might she be expecting from marriage itself, both in the personal sense of relations with Petruccio and in the broader, institutional sense that marks a person’s standing in his or her community?

 ACT 4

-12. In Act 4, Scene 1, what happens on the trip home to Petruccio’s estate after the wedding?
-How does Petruccio, in soliloquy, further explain to us his methodology in dealing with Kate thus far?
+20. In Act 4, Scene 1, what happened (as Grumio recounts events to his fellow servants) on the trip home to Petruccio’s estate after the wedding?
+How does Petruccio, in soliloquy at the scene’s end, further explain the method underlying his handling of Katherina thus far?
 On what principles about male-female relations and about human nature has he been operating?
-Petruccio is hardly a feminist, but to what extent might his strategy and actions show a certain respect for Kate?
+Petruccio is hardly a proto-feminist, but to what extent might his strategy and actions show a certain respect for Katherina?

-13. Act 4, Scene 3, how much of Petruccio’s behavior does Kate seem to understand — to what extent, that is, does she comprehend the principles underlying his madcap behavior towards her?
-How well would you say she has held up under this onslaught so far, and what evidence can you find for your response?
+22. In Act 4, Scene 3, how much of Petruccio’s behavior does Katherina appear to understand—to what extent, that is, does she comprehend the principles underlying his zany behavior towards her?
+How well is she holding up under this onslaught of boorishness so far?
+Discuss some examples of her reactions to Petruccio’s unreasonable demands, declarations, and actions.

-14. In Act 4, Scene 6, how does Petruccio continue his plan to conquer his new bride Kate — what further outrageous demands does he make of her, and how much of a fight does she put up?
+24. In Act 4, Scene 6, how does Petruccio continue his plan to conquer his new bride, Katherina—what further outrageous demands does he make of her, and how much of a fight does she put up?
 How much progress, to judge from this scene and the third scene, has Petruccio made towards his goal of a truly “conformable Kate”?

 ACT 5

-16. In Act 5, Scene 2, when the three couples at last get together for a feast at Lucentio’s, how do the wives of Lucentio and Hortensio show themselves to be “froward”?
-What does Hortensio’s wife apparently mean by the quip, “He that is giddy thinks the world turns round”?
-(264, 5.2.20)
+26. In Act 5, Scene 2, when the play’s three married couples at last get together for a feast at Lucentio’s, and Petruccio wagers that his own wife will be the most obedient, how do the wives of Lucentio and Hortensio show themselves to be “froward” (i.e., ill-behaved or possessed of a bad attitude)?

-17. In Act 5, Scene 2, Petruccio wins his bet with the other men when Kate speaks with ringing clarity about the supposed nature of women and about relations between the sexes.
-What views does she set forth regarding these issues?
-Does the play as a whole merely perpetuate the conventional view of marriage, or does the courtship battle between Petruccio and Katherine redeem that view and make it seem worthwhile?
+27. In Act 5, Scene 2, Petruccio wins his bet with the other men when Katherina speaks with ringing clarity about women’s supposed nature and relations between the sexes.
+What views does Katherina set forth regarding these matters?
+Do you take what she says “straight” (i.e., as a defense of traditional marital relations) or do you consider it a clever performance in the service of her own interests?
+Either way, explain your view.

 Edition.
 Greenblatt, Stephen et al., editors.
 The Norton Shakespeare: Comedies + Digital Edition.
 3rd ed.
 W. W. Norton, 2016.
 ISBN-13: 978-0-393-93861-6.